 They live in the colonies and villages surrounding larger cities.
 This hardy and honourable tribe of great warriors is constantly making sure that its lands are safe and well fortified, as raids of the plunderers are becoming more and more frequent.
 Not only martial arts and construction but also other areas slowly became the domain of Thargs.
 In many cities, they have merchant guilds, and the inns they run are famous for the best drinks and solid, ornate chairs.

-Elves and Dwarves tend to fall into conflicts and controversies, which sometimes result in wars, but they also have many history cards in which both races have shown themselves to be brothers and sisters.
+Elves and Dwarves tend to fall into conflicts and controversies which sometimes result in wars, but they also have many history cards in which both races have shown themselves to be brothers and sisters.
 Dwarves have always supported the Halflings race, like the Elves, although minor conflicts were sometimes happening.

-Thargomind Dwarves continue to believe in Gunnar, god of frost, which they call Arh, giving him honour on winter nights.
-According to their beliefs, Arh has two sons – Erik and Asmund, gods of the forest and mountains whose Dwarves began to worship when they reached Thargomind.
+Thargomind Dwarves continue to believe in Gunnar, god of frost, whom they call Arh, giving him honour on winter nights.
+According to their beliefs, Arh has two sons – Erik and Asmund, gods of the forest and mountains which Dwarves began to worship when they reached Thargomind.
 Their mother, the goddess Launa, returns in spring and symbolises a constantly reviving life, announcing the arrival of better days for the people who have travelled a long journey from the distant lands of the north.

 Northern Dwarves (Tribe of Grimms)